6 Legal Matter Management Use Cases for In-House Teams

 [reading time]

-In the ever-evolving landscape of legal affairs, in-house legal teams find themselves at the intersection of legal expertise and operational efficiency.
-Legal professionals find themselves with an increasing array of legal matters, each demanding dedicated advice and careful attention to detail.
 Matter management systems stand as indispensable tools that offer a comprehensive solution to capture, service and report across all work within the in-house legal department.
 From contract management to litigation support, these systems empower legal teams to handle a diverse array of legal matters with precision, efficiency and ease.
 They facilitate intake, matter tracking, document management and task delegation all while providing automated data capture for insightful analytics.
-In this blog, we will explore the top 7 use cases for matter management and how it transforms the way legal professionals proceed with their most important day-to-day operations.

 1. Legal FAQ & Helpdesk

-The utilization of matter management software consists of much more than matter tracking and document management; it often involves catering tomate an array of legal inquiries and support functions that help organizations maintain their compliance.
 One of the primary use cases lies in providing a legal FAQ & helpdesk for business employees, addressing various concerns such as travel requests, gifts and entertainment policies, anti-bribery and corruption guidelines, privacy policies, security protocols, and employee rights and benefits.

-Matter management systems provide a centralized repository where legal professionals can systematically categorize and address legal queries.
+In-house matter management systems provide a centralized repository where legal professionals can systematically categorize and address legal queries.
 When integrated together with a legal front door, employees can access this resource to easily submit requests and find answers to their frequently asked questions, ensuring consistent adherence to company policies and allowing the legal team to address routine queries at scale.
-For instance, employees seeking information regarding travel requisites can easily navigate via email, Slack, Teams and more, to locate the relevant guidelines through a knowledge base, or leverage a conversational AI chatbot to receive instant and personalized help for their queries.

 By introducing a systemized legal FAQ and helpdesk through a matter management system, this not only accelerates response times but also fosters a proactive approach to common legal inquiries, empowering legal departments to stay ahead of potential challenges of risk and legal uncertainties, and enhance overall operational efficiency.
 Additionally, in-house legal teams can spend less time on routine queries and more time on special projects and complex matters.